 Natural gas prices may be the highest in 13 years this winter.
 Here are four ways thermal mass flow meters can reduce industrial natural gas consumption.

 Natural gas prices have doubled in a year, and according to a recent article on CNBC, the cost can double again and be the highest in 13 years if we have a cold winter.

-The increasing cost substantially impacts those using natural gas for heat, electricity generation, and large companies that use it in its production process or climate control.
+The increasing cost substantially impacts those using natural gas for heat, electricity generation, and large companies that use it in their production process or climate control.
 In any case, the rising natural gas cost can be devastating to any business’s bottom line and trigger rising prices for consumers.

 Industrial Users Seek Ways to Identify Gas Leaks and inefficiencies

 Consequently, many large industrial users are scrambling to identify sources of gas leaks, process inefficiencies, and detect inaccurate billing meters.
 This is particularly true for automobile, glass, aluminum & steel, food & beverage industries, and other industrial users relying on gas for their processes, climate control, and energy management systems.

 Industrial plants and companies can offset the rising cost of natural gas and its impact on other products and services when using thermal mass flow meters in specific areas of an industrial process or climate control.